COVID-19: New Variant May Be More Resistant To Vaccines Than Other Strains, Scientists Say

 The C.37 strain, known as the Lambda variant, was first identified in Peru in December 2020, when it accounted for less than one percent of new cases.

-It now accounts for about 80 percent of new infections in Peru and it's spread to about 27 countries in the last month, according to a report in the Financial Times.
+It now accounts for about 80 percent of new infections in Peru and has spread to about 27 countries in the last month, according to a report in the Financial Times.

 The World Health Organization said the strain carries a number of mutations that may have prompted potential increased transmissibility or possible increased resistance to neutralizing antibodies.